For more information contact:

 - Departmental Scholarships

-Departmental scholarships are scholarships supported by donated funds in program 17A accounts that must have an object code of 08 to disburse through the financial aid system.
+Departmental scholarships are scholarships supported by donated funds in function FN057 accounts that must have a spend category worktag of SC00296 to disburse.

 University departments manage departmental scholarships.
-The responsible department ensures that the scholarship is appropriately authorized.
-Within the Establishment of Fund, the department also sets scholarship priorities and determines the amount of each scholarship.
+The responsible department ensures that the scholarship is authorized The department references the Gift Use Agreement regarding scholarship priorities and determines the amount of each scholarship.
+See BPPM 30.75.

 Waivers are defined as funding approved by the Board of Regents or state legislature for specific programs to waive tuition charges.

-Some waiver funding sources are accounted for as placeholders in the financial aid system and processed by Student Accounts, e.g., Veterans Waivers and Graduate Operating Fee Waivers.
-Other tuition waiver sources that are posted and delivered through the financial aid system are scholarship waivers, such as University Achievement and the Cougar Academic Award.
+Some waiver funding sources are accounted for as placeholders in the financial aid system and processed by the Bursar’s Office, e.g., Veterans Waivers and Graduate Operating Fee Waivers.
+Other tuition waiver sources that are posted and delivered through the financial aid system are scholarship waivers, such as University Achievement and the Cougar Award.

 - Item Types for Processing

 Third-party guarantees are funding sources designated to cover specific charges on student accounts.
-Third-party guarantees are accounted for as placeholders on the students’ financial aid accounts and are processed through Student Accounts.
+Third-party guarantees are accounted for as placeholders on the students’ financial aid accounts and are processed through the Bursar’s Office.

 - Departmental Third-Party Guarantee